Option Fields

 When creating a new Select option field, there are several settings you can customize such as those highlighted in the image below.

-Name- this is where you can name your Select field.
+- Name- this is where you can name your Select field.
 For instance, "Listing Type" or "Job Status".

-Description- this is where you can optionally provide a brief description of this field for your own reference.
+- Description- this is where you can optionally provide a brief description of this field for your own reference.

-Quick Edit- For your convenience, you click on the Quick Edit button to copy and paste many option values along with their assigned color badges, icons, and score values from one options field into another in order to add many options at once.
+- Quick Edit- For your convenience, you click on the Quick Edit button to copy and paste many option values along with their assigned color badges, icons, and score values from one options field into another in order to add many options at once.

-Enable Color Badge- This is where you can uncheck the Enable Color Badge checkbox to disable the color badge feature.
+Click here to learn more about using Quick Edit to copy and paste your option values. - Enable Color Badge- This is where you can uncheck the Enable Color Badge checkbox to disable the color badge feature.
 At default, this checkbox is pre-checked, meaning each new select field comes with enabled color badge functionality at default.

-Enter Option Values- this is where you can enter your option values as well as each value's assigned color badge (unless disabled) and/or score value (if enabled).
+Click here to learn more about color badge functionality. - Enter Option Values- this is where you can enter your option values as well as each value's assigned color badge (unless disabled) and/or score value (if enabled).
 Option values will display and be stored in the order in which they are listed here in this field, and you can rearrange the order of option values by dragging them to your desired order with the cross-arrow move icon.

-Sort Options Alphabetically- this is where you can choose to sort your option values in alphabetical order when displayed in a form.
+The GIF below demonstrates the process of clicking on the + icon to enter new option values, assigning a color badge to each option value, and rearranging the order of option values by dragging them with the cross-arrow move icon. - Sort Options Alphabetically- this is where you can choose to sort your option values in alphabetical order when displayed in a form.

 Note: Choosing to sort option values alphabetically will only affect how option values are displayed, not how they are stored.
 Option values will still be stored in the order in which they are entered in the options field regardless of this setting.

-Default Form Value- this is where you can define a specific option value to automatically populate within a form.
+- Default Form Value- this is where you can define a specific option value to automatically populate within a form.
 For instance, if you would like to automatically populate each form with a specific option value already pre-selected, you can click on the Default Form Value drop-down arrow and select your desired option value.

 As you can see in the image below, forms will automatically populate with the selected option value pre-selected.

-No Value Text- this is where you can change the text that displays when no option value is selected.
+At default, the Default Form Value is set to None, meaning no option values will automatically populate within a form as illustrated in the image below. - No Value Text- this is where you can change the text that displays when no option value is selected.
 For instance, you can change this text to "Please select a listing type" to have this text displayed as the No Value Text when no option is selected.

 At default, the No Value Text is set to "Select" as illustrated in the image below.